olaviinha/NeuralAudioStemSeparation/README.md

 # Neural Audio Stem Separation

-This is an extension for [Deezer Spleeter](https://github.com/deezer/spleeter) to be run in Google Colab, using Google Drive as data storage.
+This is an extension for [Deezer Spleeter](https://github.com/deezer/spleeter) to be run in Google Colaboratory, using Google Drive as data storage.
 See [Spleeter](https://github.com/deezer/spleeter) for details.

 `input` value may be
 1. Path to an individual audio file located in your Google Drive.